The Story of St. Bernadette and Lourdes – Part VIII: The Last Apparition

 Here we continue with the eighth part of our account taken from Bernard St John’s out-of-print 1904 book, The Blessed Virgin in the Nineteenth Century: Apparitions, Revelations, Graces.

 We will also note that we think Bernard St John’s text is a fine book indeed, well-written and clearly well-researched, drawing on many sources.
-We hope in fact to republish the book ourselves (with some additional commentary).
+We would like in fact to republish the book ourselves (with some additional commentary).

 From Bernard St John: